Walgreens Boots Alliance (NASDAQ:WBA) Announces Quarterly Earnings Results

 Walgreens Boots Alliance Cuts Dividend

 The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 12th.
-Investors of record on Tuesday, February 20th were paid a $0.25 dividend.
-The ex-dividend date was Friday, February 16th.
-This represents a $1.00 annualized dividend and a dividend yield of 4.61%.
-Walgreens Boots Alliance’s payout ratio is presently -14.29%.
+Shareholders of record on Tuesday, February 20th were issued a dividend of $0.25 per share.
+The ex-dividend date of this dividend was Friday, February 16th.
+This represents a $1.00 dividend on an annualized basis and a yield of 4.61%.
+Walgreens Boots Alliance’s dividend payout ratio (DPR) is presently -14.29%.

 Walgreens Boots Alliance, Inc operates as a healthcare, pharmacy, and retail company in the United States, the United Kingdom, Germany, and internationally.
 It operates through three segments: U.S. Retail Pharmacy, International, and U.S. Healthcare.
 The U.S. Retail Pharmacy segment engages in operation of the retail drugstores, health and wellness services, specialty, and home delivery pharmacy services, which offers health and wellness, beauty, personal care and consumables, and general merchandise.